Dozens Of Well-Dressed Dandies Saunter Through Central London In May

 We can't tell you where the flan goes, or how long it takes — the point, after all, is that no one knows.
 But we doubt it's in danger of nudging a marathon-like distance.
 Says The Chap: "Nobody is counting the steps taken by the flaneurs and flaneuses and entering them into some ghastly database, later to be told that they are fit as fiddles or, more likely, running low on alcohol."

-We like to think that post-flan, participants sit on the kerb wrapped in silk blankets, tipping cocktail shakers of Aviation cocktails over their heads — but we cannot confirm that this actually happens.
+We like to think that post-flan, participants sit on the kerb wrapped in silk blankets, tipping cocktail shakers of Aviation cocktails over their heads, but we cannot confirm this to be the truth.